-Donaldson homers in A's 5-1 win over Blue JaysToronto Blue Jays' Mark Buehrle works against the Oakland Athletics in the first inning of a baseball game on Saturday, July 5, 2014, in Oakland, Calif.
+Donaldson homers in A's 5-1 win over Blue JaysToronto Blue Jays' Edwin Encarnacion grounds into a fielder's choice in the first inning of a baseball game against the Oakland Athletics on Saturday, July 5, 2014, in Oakland, Calif.
+Encarnacion left the game with an injury after tripping while running to first base.
 (AP Photo/Ben Margot)

 Donaldson homered and the third baseman made another spectacular defensive play in foul ground, Kazmir allowed three hits over seven innings and the Oakland Athletics beat the Toronto Blue Jays 5-1 on Saturday night.